What Is LEED Anyway?

 - Carpets trap dust, allergens, and more tiny things that still make you ill.
 These also tend to give off VOCs (the toxic gases that make you seriously sick).

-- Tiles great in certain places, but do you really want every floor in your home to be cold?
+- Tile is great in certain places, but do you really want every floor in your home to be cold?

 - Laminate and vinyl flooring is cheap, but you guessed it — they often release VOCs, and they’re made from plastic, so not exactly natural products.